dinde451/jarr.d1/Jarulfs_Guide.md

   - > Updated chapter 10.7.

+Things that have been added or changed in 1.63:

+This list contain *all* changes between 1.62 and 1.63.
+Some changes, this page for example, may change the page breaks of the Guide and thus push/pull pages forward or backwards but mostly one should be able to just print the selected pages where changes were made.

+  - > Updated the front page.

+  - > Updated the Index.

+  - > Removed mail info in chapter 1.

+  - > Added some information regarding the Guide and Battle.net in
+    > chapter 1.1.

+  - > Added to the list of acknowledged people in chapter 1.5.

+  - > Corrected the Bard’s max mana in chapter 2.1.2.

+  - > Corrected and updated information about the hit recovery bug in
+    > the table in chapter 2.2.1.

+  - > Corrected the Barbarian’s max naked damage with staff in the table
+    > chapter 2.2.2.

+  - > Added information about the hit recovery bug in chapter 3.4.

+  - > Corrected information about the occurrence of Decapitated bodies
+    > in chapter 3.8.1.

+  - > Added information about the hit recovery bug in chapter 3.13.5.

+  - > Restructed the spell information tables in chapter 4.1.3, 4.1.4,
+    > 4.2.1 and 4.2.2.

+  - > Corrected a typo about Lightning Wall in chapter 4.1.4.

+  - > Added refference to chapter 5.5 in chapter 6.

+  - > Updated the icon list in chapter 9.4.

+  - > Updated chapter 10.7.

 # Characters

 The most important character in the game is of course you.
 So this guide